Ikea launches a new credit card

 The Ikea Visa builds on the store's standing loyalty program, Ikea Family.
 Cardmembers earn those perks as well, including monthly product discounts, food discounts and 90-day price protection, which ensures you'll get a refund of the difference if a product you purchase goes on sale for less within 90 days.

-New card members also get $25 off their first Ikea purchase now through August and $25 in Ikea rewards once the user has spent $500 on the card on qualified non-Ikea purchases within the first 90 days of opening it.
+New card members also get $25 off their first Ikea purchase and $25 in Ikea rewards once the user has spent $500 on the card on qualified non-Ikea purchases within the first 90 days of opening it.
+For a limited time, they'll also get free standard shipping and delivery on in-store purchases.

-Note: Update: An earlier version of this story said that the Ikea Visa card would offer free shipping on in-store purchases, and that the $25 discount for new members would last through August.
-Ikea now says that the free shipping offer lasts until August, while the $25 discount is ongoing for new cardmembers.